hoangtan-dev/octocode.nvim/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+Apache License 2.0 — see LICENSE for details.

 ## 🙏 Acknowledgments